Connect Shopify to Google Sheets: Tutorial and Free Templates (2025)

 Filters: You can apply filters to focus on specific subsets, such as viewing orders from a particular date range or customer demographics in a specific location.

-Data validation: For example, you can set data validation to allow only email addresses in the customer email column or only valid currency entries in the payment column, eliminating manual struggles and complexities in managing data.
+Validation: For example, you can set data validation to allow only email addresses in the customer email column or only valid currency entries in the payment column, eliminating manual struggles and complexities in managing data.

-4. Use data aggregation for large datasets
+3. Use data aggregation for larger datasets

-5. Ensure accurate data mapping
+4. Ensure accurate data mapping

 While importing your Shopify data, you must ensure that every piece is mapped with the corresponding columns in Google Sheets.
 If not, this might lead to data inconsistencies, impacting critical performance outcomes.

-How can you accurately map Shopify data?
-With Two Minute Reports, you can sync your store accounts and automatically map the data fields, enabling seamless data accuracy.
+Solution: With Two Minute Reports, you can sync your store accounts and automatically map the data fields, enabling seamless data accuracy.
 This saves time and ensures you work with real-time, consistent data, which lets you analyze data-driven opportunities effectively.

 Order